Eric Harris and Dylan Klebold: Dylan Klebold

 Dylan Bennet Klebold was born on September 11, 1981, in Lakewood, Colorado, to Thomas and Sue Klebold.
-On the day after the shooting, Klebold's mother remembered that shortly after Klebold's birth, she described what felt like a shadow had been cast over her, warning her that this child would bring her great sorrow.
+On the day after the shooting, Klebold's mother remembered that shortly after Klebold's birth, she described what felt like a shadow cast over her, warning her that this child would bring her great sorrow.
 "I think I still make of it what I did at that time.
 It was a passing feeling that went over very quickly, like a shadow."
 Sue said in an interview with Colorado Public Radio.
 Klebold was soon diagnosed with pyloric stenosis, a condition in which the opening between the stomach and small intestines thickens, causing severe vomiting during the first few months of life.

 Klebold's parents had met when they were both studying art at Ohio State University.
 After they both graduated, they married in 1971, with their first child, Byron, being born in 1978.
 Thomas had initially worked as a sculptor, but then moved over to engineering to be more financially stable.
 Sue had worked in assistance services with disabled children.
 Furthermore, Klebold's parents were pacifists and attended a Lutheran church with their children.
 Both Klebold and his older brother attended confirmation classes in accordance with the Lutheran tradition.
 As had been the case with his older brother, Klebold was named after a renowned poet, Dylan Thomas.

-At the family home, the Klebolds also observed some rituals in keeping with Klebold's maternal grandfather's Jewish heritage.
 Klebold attended Normandy Elementary School for first and second grade and then transferred to Governor's Ranch Elementary School where he was part of the Challenging High Intellectual Potential Students program for gifted children.
 According to reports, Klebold was exceptionally bright as a young child, although he appeared somewhat sheltered in elementary school.
 When he transitioned to Ken Caryl Middle School, he found it difficult.
 Fellow classmates recalled Klebold being painfully shy and quiet, often to an uncomfortable degree.
 Klebold's parents were unconcerned with the fact that Klebold found the changing of schools uneasy, as they assumed it was just regular behavior among young adolescents.
+At the family home, the Klebolds also observed some rituals in keeping with Klebold's maternal great-grandfather's Jewish heritage.

 During his earlier school years, Klebold played baseball, soccer and T-ball.
-Klebold was in Cub Scouts with friend Brooks Brown, whom he was friends with since the first grade.
-Brown lived near the house Harris' parents had bought when they finally settled in Littleton, and rode the same bus as Harris.
+Klebold was in Cub Scouts with friend Brooks Brown, whom he was friends with since first grade.
+Brown lived near the house Harris's parents had bought when they finally settled in Littleton, and rode the same bus as Harris.
 Shortly after, Klebold had met Harris and the pair quickly became best friends.
 Later, Harris introduced Klebold to his friend Nathan Dykeman, who also attended their middle school, and they all became a tight-knit group of friends.